 -

 In a food processor, add all of the dry ingredients and pulse to mix.
-With the food processor off, sprinkle the butter and shortening on top of the dry ingredients and pulse just until the fat is incorporated and is the size of peas.
+Add the shortening and pulse just until the fat is just incorporated.
+Add the butter and pulse until the butter is the size of peas.

 -

-Turn the machine off, and drizzle the half of the water over top.
-Pulse the dough until it starts to stick together in clumps (not one large dough ball).
-Add additional water, 1 Tbsp. at a time, to get it to the consistency you desire as per above.
+Turn the machine off, and drizzle the lemon juice and 1/4 cup of the water over top.
+Pulse the dough until it JUST starts to stick together in rough clumps.
+Add additional water, 1 tablespoon at a time, to get it to the consistency you need as per above.
 You may need a bit more water, depending on your dough.

 -

-Press the dough together, wrap in plastic wrap, and refrigerate for at least 1 hour before rolling it out.
+Press the dough together in a disk, wrap tightly in plastic wrap, and refrigerate for at least 1 hour before rolling it out.

 -

-Once chilled, on a well-floured surface, roll out the crust using a floured rolling pin to fit your quiche dish approximately 1/8” thick with extra dough to drape over the sides.
+Once chilled, on a well-floured surface, roll out the crust using a floured rolling pin to fit your quiche dish (9-10" dish) approximately 1/8” thick with extra dough to drape over the sides.
 Using your hands, gently press the dough into the bottom and sides of the dish to fit and trim the extra from the sides.
-You will have extra dough if you are only doing one quiche.

 For the Filling